Dokument/BM_Echo/README.md

 This example allows you to setup an echo server on the bitmessage network.
 PyBitmessage can be found here: https://github.com/Bitmessage/PyBitmessage

+ease make sure that you are using Python 2.7.x

 Setup
 =====